 “The direct effects are significant across the board.”

-More resarch was done on children of working mums, and what the Harvard researchers found, was that not only did having a working mother make a children more likely to succeed in their job, it also made them happy.
+More research was done on children of working mums, and what the Harvard researchers found, was that not only did having a working mother make children more likely to succeed in their jobs, it also made them happy.

 Harvard Business School Professor Kathleen McGinn hopes the findings bring a big sigh of relief for guilt-ridden mothers who either have to hold down a job to make ends meet or simply choose to work outside the home while raising their children.